 Thanks to the rise of technology in the hotel industry, this has presented challenges for small and midsized brands in some areas, whilst creating opportunities to level the playing field with major brands in others.
 And just as the face of the high value traveler is changing, with the baby-boomer-road-warriors starting to age out, so too is the importance of traditional hotel points programs headed towards sunset.
-Guests are moving away from big brand points programs as the value continues to decline, the hurdles for achieving status have become unobtainable for typical travelers and the blackout dates have become so extensive that some travelers have stopped checking to see if there is even availability.
+Guests are moving away from big brand points programs as the value continues to decline and the hurdles for achieving status have become unobtainable for typical travelers.

 As with the guests themselves, traditional loyalty points based programs are falling out of favor with asset owners evidenced by some forgoing participation1 as well as publicly airing their feelings on program changes and how the devaluation directly impacted hotel RevPAR2.

 So the question is then…how do independent brands and hotels still use the best of what traditional loyalty programs taught us was possible, how to create lifelong high value guests, without re-creating the same costly rewards structure which will constantly need to be re-balanced to the detriment of the customer it was meant to serve?

 The answer, of course, is a rewards program which creates a high level of satisfaction for the guest and high financial returns for the independent brand or hotel.
 And allied to the rise of soft brands and sales and marketing consortias, many independent brands have chosen membership in the Global Hotel Alliance (GHA) and use of their guest rewards and recognition platform, DISCOVERY.